 You just need to follow along with the book (or website) provided for you.
 If you can read, you can do this.
 And, there’s no performance in this.
 It’s just offering yourself in prayer and worship to God.
 You can’t “mess up”.
 Midday prayer takes about 7-10 minutes and it doesn’t require that you say anything except what’s written - unless you’d like to add your own prayers of thanksgiving or requests at the appropriate time (alternatively, you can just remain silent which is also appropriate).

 One inspiring thought for you to consider as we pray together is this: hundreds of thousands (perhaps millions) of people around the world will be praying these same prayers with us today.
 We’re merely joining in with the global, historic Church in worshipping and loving Christ.

-Click name or image below for online daily prayer options
+Click link or image below for online daily prayer options